asavinov/bistro/README.md

 ## What is Bistro

 *Bistro* is a general purpose, light-weight data processing engine which changes the way data is being processed.
-It is going to be as simple as a spreadsheet and as powerful as SQL.
-At its core, it relies on a novel *column-oriented* data representation and processing engine which is unique in that its logic is described as a DAG of *column operations* as opposed to table operations in most other frameworks.
-Computations in Bistro are performed by *evaluating* columns which have custom definitions in terms of other columns.
+At its core, it relies on a novel *column-oriented* logical model which describes data processing as a DAG of *column operations* as opposed to table operations in most other models and frameworks.
+Computations in Bistro are performed by *evaluating* column definitions.
+Each such definition describes how the column output values are expressed in terms of other columns.
+In this sense, it is similar to how data processing is described in spreadsheets with the difference that column definitions are used instead of cell formulas.

 ## New Data Processing Paradigm: Calculate-Link-Accumulate (CLA)

 Bistro provides three column definition (operation) types: calculate columns, link columns and accumulate columns.
 This novel *calculate-link-accumulate* (CLA) data processing paradigm is an alternative to conventional SQL-like languages, map-reduce and other set-oriented approaches.
 In set-oriented approaches, data is being processed by producing new sets (tables, collections, lists etc.) from the data stored in other sets by applying various set operations like join, group-by, map or reduce.
 In CLA, data is being processed by producing new columns from existing columns by applying three main operations: calculate, link and accumulate.
-Calculate operation roughly corresponds to the map and select operations, links roughly correspond to the join operation, and accumulate is a column-oriented analogue of group-by and reduce.
+The calculate operation roughly corresponds to the map and SQL select operations, link roughly corresponds to the join operation, and accumulate is a column-oriented analogue of group-by and reduce.
+Essentially, the use of column definitions makes CLA much closer to conventional spreadsheets, which are known to be rather intuitive and easy to use for data processing.

 ## Formal Basis: Concept-Oriented Model (COM)

 Formally, Bistro relies on the *concept-oriented model* (COM) where the main unit of representation and processing is that of a *function* as opposed to using only sets in the relational and other set-oriented models.
-An advantage of this model is that it does not use such operations as join and group-by which are known to be error-prone, difficult to comprehend, require high expertise and might be inefficient when applied to analytical data processing workloads.
-Essentially, the use of functions makes CLA much closer to conventional spreadsheets, which are known to be rather intuitive and easy to use for data processing.
-However, Bistro and CLA apply the functional approach in the context of table data rather than cells in spreadsheets.
+An advantage of COM is that it does not use such operations as join and group-by which are known to be error-prone, difficult to comprehend, require high expertise and might be inefficient when applied to analytical data processing workloads.

 ## Where Bistro is Useful

-Bistro is a *general-purpose* data processing engine and can be applied to many problems like data integration, data migration, extract-transform-load (ETL), big data processing, stream analytics, big data processing.
+As a *general-purpose* data processing engine, Bistro can be applied to many problems like data integration, data migration, extract-transform-load (ETL), big data processing, stream analytics, big data processing.

-## Graph of Column Operations

-In Bistro, computations nodes in the graph are columns and each column has some definition which determins what operations this node will execute to compute its values.
-Column definitions take some other columns as input and the output values are stored in this column as its result which can be used as input in other column definitions.

 # Getting Started with Bistro